Greek Mythology is familiar to most people on Earth, it wasn’t the oldest but undoubtedly is the most famous and the richest of all.

 Soon he became strong enough to challenge his father and force him to take his brothers out of his womb.

-Thus is formed the group of gods led by Dias(Zeus) that comes into war with the group of the Titans of Cronus.
-We have the first War of the Titans.
-The Great Titanomachy lasted for 10 years.
+Thus he formed the group of gods led by him that comes into war with the group of the Titans of Cronos.
+That was the first War of the Titans, the Great Titanomachy that lasted 10 years.

-The Gods of Zeus prevailed, and the defeated Titans exiled in Tartara(Tartarus), a dark and miserable place very far away from the Earth.
+The Gods of Zeus prevailed, and the defeated Titans were exiled in Tartara(Tartarus in Roman), a dark and miserable place very far away from the Earth.

 Gods had to face another challenge though, the Giants.